-If the assessee, other than a resident, to whom Double taxation avoidance agreement applies, he shall not be entitled to any claims under tax residency.
+If the assessee, other than a resident, to whom the Double taxation avoidance agreement applies, he shall not be entitled to any claims under tax residency.

-The charge of tax in respect of foreign company which is at the higher than the rate which is applicable for the domestic company is chargeable and shall not be less favorable charge or levy of tax.
+The charge of tax in respect of foreign company which is at the higher than the rate which is applicable for the domestic company is chargeable and shall not be a less favorable charge or levy of tax.
 Let me explain this paragraph with the help of an example

-Cosmos Limited, a company incorporated in Mauritius has a branch office in Hyderabad opened in the assessment year 2019-20 disclosing the income of Rs.50 Lakhs.
-He has paid the applicable double taxation agreement. i.e. 30% plus education cess of the basis of paragraph 2 of article 24 of Double taxation avoidance agreement between India and Mauritius.
+Cosmos Limited, a company incorporated in Mauritius has a branch office in Hyderabad that opened in the assessment year 2019-20 disclosing the income of Rs.50 Lakhs.
+He has paid the applicable double taxation agreement. i.e. 30% plus education cess of the basis of paragraph 2 of article 24 of the Double taxation avoidance agreement between India and Mauritius.

 Under section 90(2), where the central government has entered into an agreement for the avoidance of double taxation with the government of any country outside India, as per case may be, then in relation to the assessee to whom such agreement applies, the provisions of income tax act, 1961 shall apply to the extent they are more beneficial to the assessee.
 Thus in view of paragraph 2 of article 24.
 It appears that the Indian branch of cosmos limited, incorporated in Mauritius, is liable to tax in India at the rate applicable to the domestic company (30%) or the rate which is applicable to the firing country (40%), whichever is lower.

 Under the Income-tax act, there are 5 heads of income have been defined and different sources of income are taxed in these heads and under the DTAA respectively.
 Here we look at some of them.